top of page

 How the 2003 National Theatre adaptation expanded on those ideas.

-What the two screen adaptations' approaches have been.
+And what the two screen adaptations' approaches have been.

-And finally, how I think they have missed the mark and some thoughts on how I believe dæmons could be more successfully approached for screen adaptation.
+Finally, I'll want to explore some thoughts on how I believe dæmons could be more successfully approached for screen adaptation.

 But the first section is in some kind of shape, and I really wanted to get part of this out before tonight's episode of His Dark Materials - because this is a section about beginnings, about how dæmons are established, not really how that establishing pays off.
 And the fourth episode of His Dark Materials, 'Armour', marks the point where the series story stops being beginning and starts being middle.